-- Close the lid securely. - 5.
-Press the LOCK button, then the UNLOCK button two or three times to check the keyfob operation.
+- Install a new battery.
+Recommended battery: Sanyo CR2025 or equivalent. - 4.
+Close the lid securely. - 5.
+Press the LOCK button, then the UN-LOCK button two or three times to check the multi-remote controller operation.

-If the battery is removed for any reason other than replacement, perform step 5.
+If the battery is removed for any reason other than replacement, perform step five.

 - An improperly disposed battery can hurt the environment.
-Always confirm local regulations for battery disposal. - The keyfob is water-resistant; however, if it does get wet, immediately wipe completely dry. - The operational range of the keyfob extends to approximately 49 ft (15 m) from the vehicle.
+Always confirm local regulations for battery disposal. - The multi-remote controller is waterresistant; however, if it does get wet, immediately wipe completely dry. - The operational range of the multiremote controller extends to approximately 49 ft (15 m) from the vehicle.
 This range may vary with conditions.